Clarifai/docs/docs/api-guide/concepts/languages.md

 ## Get Specific Language Translation for a Concept

 Below is an example of how to get a single language translation for a concept.
-You can get it by the language code and concept id.
+You can get it by the language code and concept ID.

 Note that the initialization code used here is outlined in detail on the [client installation page.](../api-overview/api-clients#client-installation-instructions)